Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Minimize the risk of having another stroke

-Decades of research prove the benefits of using HBOT in post-stroke recovery.
-HBOT is a therapy process where patients are prescribed time in an oxygen chamber, breathing in 100% oxygen.
+Decades of research prove the benefits of using hyperbaric oxygen therapy (HBOT) in post-stroke recovery.
+HBOT is a therapy process where patients are prescribed time in a pressurized oxygen chamber, breathing in 100% oxygen.

-HBOT boosts oxygen in the body and promotes brain cell rehabilitation, which can result in:
+HBOT boosts oxygen saturation in the blood and tissues and promotes brain cell rehabilitation, which can result in:

 • Recovered ability to read and/or write